Awards for Essays on Gravitation

 |The Fifth Award will be||

-Title pages should include essay title; authors’ names, e-mail and mailing addresses; submission date; an abstract of 125 words or less; and the statement: “Essay written for the Gravity Research Foundation 2015 Awards for Essays on Gravitation.”
-Pages should be numbered.
+Title pages should include essay title; authors’ names, e-mail and mailing addresses; submission date; an abstract of 125 words or less; and the statement: “Essay written for the Gravity Research Foundation 2016 Awards for Essays on Gravitation.”
+Pages should be numbered and the corresponding author specified where necessary.

 The decision of the judges will be final and no reviews or comments will be provided.

-Please check the winners’ announcement to be posted on our web site: http://www.gravityresearchfoundation.org/announcements.html around May 15, 2015.
+Please check the winners’ announcement to be posted on our website: http://gravityresearchfoundation.org/announcements.html around May 15, 2016.
 We will also attempt to send all participants a general e-mail notification.

 The five award-winning essays will be published in a special issue of the International Journal of Modern Physics D (IJMPD).
 Authors of essays designated Honorable Mention will be invited to submit their essays to the IJMPD where these may undergo additional refereeing at editorial discretion for possible publication.
 Authors of all other essays are free and encouraged to publish their essays after May 15th.